Frankie Lim

 Francisco "Frankie" Lim (born February 29, 1960) is a Filipino former basketball player, basketball coach and executive.
 He played 15 seasons in the PBA.

 He later became a successful coach, leading his alma mater San Beda Red Lions to four NCAA seniors titles.
-Lim is currently the coach of the NLEX Road Warriors.
+Lim previously served as head coach of the NLEX Road Warriors.

 Playing career

 Lim played collegiate ball at San Beda College where he was a member of the last championship team that won the NCAA crown in 1978 (it was then followed by a 28-year title drought that ended in 2006).
 While in the amateur ranks, he suited up for YCO Painters in the old MICAA, which was then coached by Freddie Webb.
 He was part of the Philippine training team of coach Ron Jacobs in 1981 that took home the Jones Cup title.

 He turned pro in 1982 and was signed by Yco-Tanduay.
 Lim moved to Great Taste in his third season and won his first championship with the Coffee Makers.
 He spent most of the 1985 PBA season with knee problems and on the injured list.
 In 1986, he was acquired by new team Alaska Milkmen and Lim shared playmaker roles with Marte Saldaña and later on with Ric-Ric Marata.
 He was the last from the original Alaska roster to leave the squad in 1993 when he transferred to Purefoods.
 Lim won two championships with the Hotdogs before playing his final two seasons with Shell and San Miguel.